Harm Due to Chemical Exposure

 - Lung cancer

 - Lung disease

 Asbestos fibers also have the potential to remain in the body for the victim’s entire lifetime.
 Treatment of these diseases is often costly, painful, and difficult as well.
 If you are experiencing any breathing issues after chemical exposure, contact Premier Law Group.
-Our Seattle attorneys can help you with your case.
+Our Washington injury attorneys can help you with your case.

 As mentioned previously, there are some sectors where asbestos-related problems are common.
 If you have one of the following jobs and are experiencing lung issues, you may have been exposed to asbestos.

 - Construction worker

 Many of the illnesses listed above can remain dormant for several years.
 It is important to know that the EPA and OSHA regulate asbestos exposure.
 If you think your employer knowingly exposed you to asbestos, you can report the offending party to OSHA.

 It is an employer’s job to ensure that you do not experience chemical exposure.
 If you work in a sector that deals with asbestos removal, your employer should take the necessary steps to keep you safe and limit your exposure.
 If you can prove that your employer exposed you to asbestos, you may be entitled to compensation, including medical expenses, lost wages, and pain and suffering.
 You may also be able to claim secondary exposure if you have asbestos-related health problems.
 For instance, if you work in a building that is undergoing renovation and you are exposed to asbestos, you may be able to take legal action.